-The American Psychological Association’s Committee on Animal Research and Ethics (CARE) is seeking comments from the broad scientific community on a draft version of the revised APA Guidelines for the Use of Animals in Behavioral Projects in Schools (K-12) (the Guidelines).
-(The previous version of the Guidelines, published in 2003, can be found online [PDF, 493KB].)
+The APA’s Committee on Animal Research and Ethics (CARE) is seeking comments from the broad scientific community on a draft version of the revised APA Guidelines for the Use of Animals in Behavioral Projects in Schools (K-12).

 The purpose of the Guidelines is to advise elementary and secondary school students and their research supervisors on the conduct of research with nonhuman animals in order to ensure humane treatment of the animals and compliance with federal regulatory and policy requirements.

 CARE has revised the Guidelines in light of changes to policies and standard practices for research with nonhuman animals (such as the American Veterinary Medical Association Guidelines for Euthanasia [PDF, 550KB], 2007), as well as to accord with the most recent version of the APA Guidelines for the Ethical Conduct in the Care and Use of Animals (2012).